-Dispute Resolution: All disputes (except for breach of confidentiality obligations) arising in connection with this Agreement ("Claims") will be resolved exclusively through binding arbitration pursuant to this Agreement and the Federal Arbitration Act.
+Dispute Resolution.
+Any and all claims, disputes or controversies in any way relating to the subject matter of this Agreement ("Claims") arising out of, relating to, or concerning the terms and conditions of this Agreement will be resolved exclusively through binding arbitration pursuant to this Agreement and the Federal Arbitration Act.
 A Party that wishes to refer a Claim to arbitration must provide notice to the other Party.
 The Parties will, within 30 days after such notice, each designate one arbitrator who need not be impartial.
 The two arbitrators so designated will promptly designate a third arbitrator, who will take an oath of neutrality.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of such arbitration will be decided by the arbitrators and will be governed by and construed pursuant to the Federal Arbitration Act.
 The arbitration hearing will commence on or before the 120th day following the designation of the third arbitrator.
 The arbitration will be conducted under the procedures set forth in The Commercial Arbitration Rules of the American Arbitration Association to the extent not inconsistent with the provisions of this Agreement.
 There will be no transcript of the hearing.
 Each Party may submit a post-hearing brief to the arbitrators, which will be submitted within 10 days of the completion of the final hearing.
 All proceedings conducted hereunder and the decision of the arbitrators will be kept confidential by the Parties.
 All decisions of the three arbitrators will be made by majority vote, and the arbitrators will render their award in writing on or before the 30th day following the last session of the hearing.
 Any award of the arbitrators will be consistent with the limitations and terms of this Agreement.
 The decisions of the arbitrators will be final and binding on the Parties and non-appealable to the maximum extent permitted by Law.
-EACH PARTY UNDERSTANDS AND AGREES THAT IT WILL NOT BE ABLE TO BRING A LAWSUIT CONCERNING ANY DISPUTE THAT MAY ARISE UNDER THIS AGREEMENT, OTHER THAN TO COMPEL ARBITRATION OR TO ENFORCE AN ARBITRATION AWARD AND OTHER THAN BREACH OF CONFIDENTIALITY OBLIGATIONS.
-[NOTE: ENA WAIVES JURY TRIAL AS A FALLBACK—THEY HAVE A BLANKET EXCEPTION TO THE CORP POLICY]
+EACH PARTY UNDERSTANDS AND AGREES THAT IT WILL NOT BE ABLE TO BRING A LAWSUIT CONCERNING ANY DISPUTE THAT MAY ARISE UNDER THIS AGREEMENT, OTHER THAN TO COMPEL ARBITRATION OR TO ENFORCE AN ARBITRATION AWARD.

 UCC/Disclaimer of Warranties.
 The provisions of the Uniform Commercial Code ("UCC") of the state whose laws govern this Agreement will be deemed to apply to this Agreement, and energy will be deemed to be a "good" for purposes of the UCC.
+Where we are delivering energy to an Account, we will warrant that we have the right to sell such energy to you and such energy will be free of all liens and encumbrances.
 EXCEPT FOR THE EXPRESS REPRESENTATIONS AND WARRANTIES SET FORTH HEREIN, EESI EXPRESSLY NEGATES ANY REPRESENTATION OR WARRANTY, WRITTEN OR ORAL, EXPRESS OR IMPLIED, INCLUDING ANY REPRESENTATION OR WARRANTY WITH RESPECT TO CONFORMITY TO MODELS OR SAMPLES, MERCHANTABILITY, OR FITNESS FOR ANY PARTICULAR PURPOSE.
 CUSTOMER ACKNOWLEDGES THAT IT HAS ENTERED INTO THIS AGREEMENT BASED SOLELY UPON THE EXPRESS REPRESENTATIONS AND WARRANTIES CONTAINED HEREIN AND, SUBJECT TO SUCH EXPRESS REPRESENTATIONS AND WARRANTIES, CUSTOMER OTHERWISE ACCEPTS THE ENERGY "AS-IS" AND "WITH ALL FAULTS."